-This review offers a comprehensive and systematic review of the use of microwave energy in cement and concrete materials.
-This review systematically summarizes important results from previous experimental and numerical studies, covering such areas as the dielectric properties of cement and concrete, the mechanisms of microwave processing, the applications of microwave systems for cementitious materials, the health and safety of microwave processing, and future research and development (R&D) trends.
-Laboratory-based R&D and a practice-based scale innovation approach are discussed.
+This paper offers a comprehensive and systematic review of the use of microwave energy in cement and concrete materials.
+This review systematically summarizes important results from previous experimental and numerical studies, covering such areas as the

 On the basis of findings in this review, some topics are recommended for further study and development, including the analysis of adaptive (time-dependent) dielectric properties, the coupling of heating mechanisms with the chemical reactions in cement and concrete, the design and construction of suitable microwave systems for use with cement and concrete, and the prediction of related phenomena (e.g., thermal runaway, as a highly regulated safety issue).
-Findings from this review can be used to guide future R&D for developing microwave energy applications in the cement and concrete field, in order to decrease energy consumption compared to other energy sources in heating/burning and to reduce the high temperatures needed for producing cement and curing concrete.
+Findings from this review can be used to guide future R&D for developing microwave energy applications in the cement and concrete field, in order to decrease energy consumption compared to other energy sources in heating/ burning and to reduce the high temperatures needed for producing cement and curing concrete.
 These findings can also aid in the development of innovative and nondestructive microwave-based methods for monitoring the properties of cement and concrete products, for surveying deteriorated concrete structures, and for selecting suitable methods for concrete repair.

-2.2 Dielectric properties
+2. Dielectric properties